The Ultimate Guide To Selling Your Home

 As much as you might fancy yourself a decent smartphone photographer, we definitely recommend leaving this step to the professionals who have expert-level equipment and knowledge.
 Professional photos will help your home stand out in search results and attract more prospective buyers who want to see your beautiful home in person!

-6. Do Hire An Experienced Agent
+6. Hire An Experienced Agent

-When choosing an agent, it's also important to make sure that you understand their commission and fees.
-Calculate their cost verses other agents before you agree to work with someone.
+When choosing an agent, it’s also important to make sure that you understand their commission and fees.
+Calculate their cost versus other agents before you agree to work with someone.
 Agents who offer a flat fee will usually save you thousands of dollars compared to others who charge a percentage of your listing price.

 An experienced real estate professional can: